projectatomic/atomic-site/source/blog/2016-03-01-vagrant-service-manager-0.0.3.html.md

 The plugin displays the configuration details for the Docker and other container-related services running inside of the ADB.
-This information can be used by a cli client, such as `docker` or `oc`, or by an IDE, such as [Eclipse](http://www.eclipse.org/community/eclipse_newsletter/2015/june/article3.php), to interact with the ADB.
+This information can be used by a CLI client, such as `docker` or `oc`, or by an IDE, such as [Eclipse](http://www.eclipse.org/community/eclipse_newsletter/2015/june/article3.php), to interact with the ADB.